-3.21.11 Girls General Appearance
+3.19.7 General Appearance

-The Director of Student Life and Division Heads serve as the liaison for all uniform compliance questions for girls in the two-year-old classes through eighth grade.
+The Director of Student Life and Division Heads serve as the liaison for all uniform compliance questions for the two-year-old classes through eighth grade.

 - Uniform items must be clean and neatly pressed.
-Tears, holes, frays, etc., in any component of the uniform must be neatly mended. - Shirttails must be tucked in at ALL times while on campus. - Skirts must have a hem length that falls at least 2 inches or less above the top of the kneecap. - Shoes must be worn at all times (unless otherwise indicated by faculty) and must be clean and in good repair. - Jewelry and accessories such as necklaces, bracelets and watches are permitted if they are not a distraction.
-Stud or small hoop earrings (one per ear) are permitted. - Extremes in hair color or style are discouraged and will be assessed individually.
-The Head of School will serve as the final call towards appropriateness of style and color.
+Tears, holes, frays, etc., in any component of the uniform must be neatly mended. - Shirttails must be tucked in at ALL times while on campus. - Skirts must have a hem length that falls at least 2 inches or less above the top of the kneecap. - Ties must be properly knotted and worn outside of the shirt. - Shoes must be worn at all times (unless otherwise indicated by faculty) and must be clean and in good repair. - Jewelry and accessories such as necklaces, bracelets and watches are permitted if they are not a distraction.
+Stud or small hoop earrings (one per ear) are permitted for girls.
+Earrings are not permitted for boys.